 Figure out which capabilities, skills, and technologies available in the ecosystem complement and support your company’s strategic ambitions.

 Secure your company’s most valuable assets, such as data or customer relationships.
-Evaluate how to rely on these relationships and how to reorganize.
+Evaluate how to rely on these relationships and how to reorganize them.
 Germany’s leading bookstore, Thalia, evaluated its entire supply chain before launching a digital book offering.
 The CEO, Michael Busch, formed alliances with other book retailers and partnered with Deutsche Telekom to provide the technology and digital distribution.
 The company was careful not to alienate its customers—a core value.

 5. How will the team make decisions during the transformation?